pauliwu/MDAnalysisTutorial/doc/sphinx/trajectories.rst

  Trajectory analysis
 =====================

-The :class:`~MDAnalysis.core.AtomGroup.Universe` binds together the static **topology** (which atoms, how are they connected, what un-changing properties do the atoms possess (such as partial charge), ...) and the changing coordinate information, which is stored in the
+The :class:`~MDAnalysis.core.groups.Universe` binds together the static **topology** (which atoms, how are they connected, what un-changing properties do the atoms possess (such as partial charge), ...) and the changing coordinate information, which is stored in the